Bolgatanga: Culture

 Bolgatanga is known as the crafts centre of the Upper East Region, with a large central market.
 Apart from items found elsewhere in the Upper East Region, the so-called "Bolga hats" are made and sold in Bolgatanga.
 Bolgatanga and its surrounding suburbs also contain the largest producers of leather goods, straw baskets, and smocks.
 The artists sell their works at the Bolgatanga Market, which is open every third day.
 There is also a museum in the town, which houses objects of historical importance of the Upper East Region.

 Geography

-Bolgatanga is located in the Bolgatanga Municipal which has an area of 729 sqkm.
-The district bordered the Bongo District to the north, the Talensi and the Nabdam district towards the south and east and the Kassena-Nankana Municipal District to the west.
+The Municipal occupies a land size of 334 km² with a population density of 418.7 people per square kilometer.
+The district borders the Bongo District to the north, the Talensi and the Nabdam district towards the south and east and the Kassena-Nankana Municipal District to the west.
 The town's landscape is described by gentle slopes mixed with rock outcrops and uplands.

 Climate

 The town has a hot semi-arid climate (Köppen climate classification BSh), experiencing a rainy season and a dry season per year.
 In Gurene, these seasons are regraded as "Oone" and "Sioo".
 The rainy season usually spanning from May to September, while the dry season is long and ranges from November to March.
 Rainfall amounts are often lackluster and ranges from 800 to 1200 mm.